oracle/truffleruby/doc/user/interop.md

 `READ(object, "@name")` → `object.instance_variable_get("name")`

-Otherwise, if there isn't a method defined on the object with the same name as the name, perform a method call using the name as the called method name:
+Otherwise, if there is a method defined on the object with the same name as the name, perform a method call using the name as the called method name:

 `READ(object, name)` → `object.name` if `object.responds_to?(name)`